vultr/terraform-vultr-condor/README.md

     }
   ]
 ```
 Please see the [Helm Chart Deployer](https://docs.k0sproject.io/v1.21.3+k0s.0/helm-charts/#helm-charts) docs for a comprehensive list of field/parameter values and further details.
-Note, this feature entails [Limitagions](#limitagions).
+Note, this feature entails [Limitations](#limitations).

 ### Manifest Bundles
 You may deploy any Kubernetes manifests automatically with the [K0s Manifest Deployer](https://docs.k0sproject.io/v1.21.1+k0s.0/manifests/#manifest-deployer) by placing your manifests in the `/var/lib/k0s/manifests` directory.
 Doing so via this module is not supported, however you may use the resulting `controller_ips` module output as arguments to a separate module that copies your manifests to the specified directory(or as stated in the linked K0s docs, a "stack" subdirectory).